code-423n4/2023-02-ethos/README.md

 ...and then gain an understanding of different liquidation contexts [here](https://app.gitbook.com/o/-MaHAMvqjUJYiOUPjcHt/s/VZOmHMDAAsleBLlHxrqx/liquidation-logic)

+You can use a live version of Ethos Reserve [here](c4.ethos.finance).
+It is deployed on Optimism utilizing a real asset management vault, the code for which you can find [here](https://github.com/Byte-Masons/ethos-vaults).

 # Scope

 Many Ethos contracts utilize external calls to execute their business logic, but these calls are primarily sent to other contracts WITHIN the system.
 Ensure access control is tight between each of these components and that there isn't any way for an attacker to insert malicious logic.